MScholtes/PSVirtualDesktop/README.md

 ### New-Desktop
 Create virtual desktop.
 Returns desktop object.
 ### Switch-Desktop -Desktop desktop -NoAnimation
 Switch to virtual desktop.
-Parameter is number of desktop (starting with 0 to count-1) or desktop object.
+Parameter is number of desktop (starting with 0 to count-1), desktop object or string (part of desktop name).
 Parameter -NoAnimation only on Windows 11.
 ### Remove-Desktop -Desktop desktop
 Remove virtual desktop.
-Parameter is number of desktop (starting with 0 to count-1) or desktop object.
+Parameter is number of desktop (starting with 0 to count-1), desktop object or string (part of desktop name).
 Windows on the desktop to be removed are moved to the virtual desktop to the left except for desktop 0 where the second desktop is used instead.
 If the current desktop is removed, this fallback desktop is activated too.
 If no parameter is supplied, the last desktop is removed.